Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The maximum temperatures range from an average of 19°C in September to 13°C in October, while in November they drop to 7°C. The minimum temperatures range from 19°C in September to 13°C in October.
 Minimum temperatures, on the other hand, stay around 6ºC, with the exception of the cold 0ºC reached at the end of the season.

-With the start of the university year, the city's local nightlife returns and, when the weather is good, it is even difficult to find a free place to eat in the interesting Plac Nowy in the Jewish quarter.
+• Eat at the interesting Plac Nowy in the Jewish quarter: With the start of the university year, the city is getting back to its local nightlife and, when the weather is good, it is even difficult to find a free place.

-Food is also one of the protagonists of autumn in the city.
-During this season, some of the country's most typical dishes are traditional, such as hunter's stew or its best-known soup, zurek, which you will no doubt have tried if you have taken one of the highly recommended gastronomic tours featured in this article.
+• Taste the traditional autumn dishes: Food is also one of the protagonists of this season, with traditional dishes such as hunter's stew or its most famous soup, zurek, which you will no doubt have tasted if you have taken any of the highly recommended gastronomic tours featured in this article.

-Winter travel in Kraków: bitterly cold and dark, but with a different kind of charm
+Winter in Kraków - bitterly cold and dark, but with a different kind of charm

 Winter in Krakow| ©Roman Boyko